 - The 5 stages of the ADDIE training model

 - The advantages and disadvantage(s) of the ADDIE model

 Instructional design models exist to provide guidelines and frameworks, so designers can build their training routines carefully.

 An instructional design model is based on pedagogical scenarios.
-The only aim is to achieve instructional goals, so trainees can gain knowledge and then retain it.
+Their purpose is to help instructors achieve training goals, so trainees can acquire knowledge and then retain it.
 So, when instructional designers need to determine the exact steps of their training procedure, they turn to instructional design models.

 Currently, there are more than twenty-five commonly accepted prescriptive instructional design methodologies.
-The most-used ones are:
+The most common ones include:

 - Dick and Carey

 - Gerlach-Ely Model

 All instructional design models come with the elements that Branch and Merrill (2002) explained all instructional design models should consist of: